Harmonica-Men/AstroShop/Agile.md

 4. **Transaction Logging**:
    The payment is recorded in both PayPal and the merchant’s order management system for future reference.

+5. **Email Confirmation**:
+   An email has been sent to confirm that the payment was received by PayPal and the transaction succeeded.

 **After an Unsuccessful PayPal Payment:**

 1. **Payment Denied Notification**: